Secondary Education Major with Licensure (for Teaching Middle or High School) and ESOL Endorsement

 |Specific ESOL student teaching requirements|

 The Secondary Education major is a second major only.
 The Secondary Education major leads to teacher licensure in a content area endorsement area.
 Linfield’s Teacher Education Program is approved to recommend candidates for the following teaching license endorsements: Art, Biology, Chemistry, Drama, English Language Arts, French, Health Education, Mathematics, Music, Physical Education, Physics, Social Studies, and Spanish.
 A Secondary Education major without a content area major would not lead to state licensure.
 As a result, students may not graduate from Linfield with a Secondary Education major as their only major.
+Some Linfield majors have additional requirements or limitations for students who are also pursuing Secondary Licensure--see specific major requirement and licensure pages for details.

 Student Learning Outcomes